cucumber/cucumber-expressions/ARCHITECTURE.md

 ```

 Note:

- * While `parameter` is allowed to appear as part of `alternative` and
-  `option` in the AST, such an AST is not a valid a Cucumber Expression.
+* While `parameter` is allowed to appear as part of `alternative` and `option` in the AST, such an AST is not a valid Cucumber Expression.
- * While `optional` is allowed to appear as part of `option` in the AST,
-   such an AST is not a valid a Cucumber Expression.
+* While `optional` is allowed to appear as part of `option` in the AST, such an AST is not a valid Cucumber Expression.
- * ASTs with empty alternatives or alternatives that only
-   contain an optional are valid ASTs but invalid Cucumber Expressions.
+* ASTs with empty alternatives or alternatives that only contain an optional are valid ASTs but invalid Cucumber Expressions.
- * All escaped tokens (tokens starting with a backslash) are rewritten to their
-   unescaped equivalent after parsing.
+* All escaped tokens (tokens starting with a backslash) are rewritten to their unescaped equivalent after parsing.

 ### Production Rules